 Mrs. Florence Hoskins Tremel retired the first of the year to enhance her ability to make flaky pie crust, etc.

 Engineering

-We don't all pretend to be able to raise violets in December, but can raise Cain whenever necessary.
+We don't all pretend to be able to raise violets in December, but can raise Cain whenever necessary specializes in the "Squawkodine.

 If you need a radio set see Ray Ambler.
 He